Mad TV season 2: Home releases

 Despite a preview on the special features disc of the Mad TV: the Complete First Season DVD box set, season two of Mad TV was not initially released on DVD due to poor sales of season one.
 Shout Factory finally released the complete second season on March 26, 2013.

-The HBO Max version omitted episodes 2, 3, 9, 14, 21 and 22.
-Episodes 21 and 22 show up as "best-of" episodes.
+The HBO Max and Howdy versions omitted episodes 2, 3, 9, 14, 21 and 22, with episodes 21 and 22 redone as "best-of" episodes.
+In contrast, Tubi initially didn't have season 2 when the entire series was uploaded.
+In August 2026, season two was uploaded.
+Much like the HBO Max and Howdy versions, Tubi's version also omitted episodes 2, 3, 9, 14, 21, and 22, with episodes 21 and 22 redone as clip show episodes (though episode 21 is erroneously marked as "Episode 23" while the second clip show episode is called "The Best of MADtv Season 2").